 That’s not all folks

 This is all I can think of for now, as I write this early morning brain dump.
-However, I will commit to updating this list throughout the course of 2019 with anything else that strikes me as useful and of course I’d love to hear thoughts from any of you whom decided to read this.
+However, I will commit to updating this list throughout the course of time with anything else that strikes me as useful and of course I’d love to hear thoughts from you too.

 Share those thoughts, ideas and everything else in the comments below.